Phantas0s/alexandria-library/README.md

 ## What is it for?

 As far as I remember, I always liked reading books.
-However, very quickly, I found that it was difficult for me to recall what I learned, in my attempts to explain and share my discoveries.
+But I found that it was difficult for me to recall what I learned, in my attempts to share my discoveries.
 What was the point to read, then?

 It could have easily discouraged me to open books again; instead, I tried to find a solution to retain the knowledge of my favorite authors.
 Some years ago, after trying many techniques, I discovered mindmaps and the fantastic open-source [Freemind](http://freemind.sourceforge.net/wiki/index.php/Main_Page).